National Mosque of Kuala Lumpur

 Islam in Malaysia: A Pillar of Identity

 Sunni Islam of the Shafi'i school is the religion of the Federation.
-The Sultans of the various states are its guardians, ensuring an unbreakable link between tradition, faith, and national authority.
+The Sultans of the various states are its guardians, ensuring an unbreakable bond between tradition, faith and national authority.

 Daily Life and Spirituality

-The Adhan (call to prayer) rhythms the days.
-For the expat, it soon becomes familiar music.
-Working hours adapt, especially on Fridays for the main congregational prayer.
+The Adhan (call to prayer) sets the rhythm of the day.
+For expats, it quickly becomes a familiar soundtrack.
+Working hours adapt accordingly, especially on Fridays for the main congregational prayer.

 The Halal Economy

-Malaysia is the world leader in the Halal market.
-This goes beyond food to include Islamic finance and cosmetic products, guaranteeing rigorous consumption ethics.
+Malaysia is the global leader in the Halal market.
+This goes well beyond food to include Islamic finance and cosmetics, guaranteeing a rigorous ethical approach to consumption.

 Experiencing Ramadan in 2026

-The month of Ramadan is a period of transformation.
-For non-Muslims, it is a unique opportunity to discover Malaysian generosity through *Ramadan Bazaars*.
-It is a time of restraint but also intense sharing.
-It is advisable not to eat or drink conspicuously in public out of respect, although tolerance is high toward expats.
+The month of Ramadan is a time of transformation.
+For non-Muslims, it is a unique chance to discover Malaysian generosity through the *Bazar Ramadan*.
+It is a time of restraint but also of intense sharing.
+Out of respect, it is best not to eat or drink conspicuously in public, even though tolerance toward expats is generous.

-• Participate in a "Buka Puasa" (breaking of the fast) with local friends.
+• Joining a "Buka Puasa" (breaking of the fast) with local friends.

-• Discover seasonal culinary specialties in night markets.
+• Discovering seasonal culinary specialities at the night markets.

 The Mosaic of Beliefs

-Each community contributes its stone to the national edifice, creating a spiritual landscape of incredible richness.
+Each community brings its own stone to the national edifice, creating a spiritual landscape of extraordinary richness.

 Buddhism: Wisdom and Serenity

-Mainly practiced by the Chinese-Malaysian community, Buddhism in Malaysia is often mixed with Taoism and Confucianism.
-Temples like Kek Lok Si in Penang are vibrant community life centers.
+Practised mainly by the Chinese-Malaysian community, Buddhism in Malaysia is often blended with Taoism and Confucianism.
+Temples such as Kek Lok Si in Penang are vibrant centres of community life.

 Discover Chinese traditions